 There are many ways to prevent exposing a tooth root, such as maintaining a good oral health routine and brushing gently with a soft bristle toothbrush, but the best way to treat an already-exposed root is to cover it back up.
 The most common procedure to achieve this goal is a gum graft, which uses your own gum tissue taken typically from the roof of your mouth or from a donor source.
 The tissue is placed in the space between your tooth and gums and are sutured together.
 Once the healing process is complete, your gum line will be restored.

-An alternative method to treat an exposed tooth root is through a donor source, such as the Chao pinhole technique.
+An alternative method to treat an exposed tooth root is through a donor source, such as the Chao pinhole technique in San Diego.
 Here a small hole is made in your gums, through which a device is inserted to create a space between your receded gums and tooth.
 Donor collagen material is placed to stabilize the area of gum recession.
 Another great donor source option is the Pat Allen tunneling technique.
 This technique involves going directly between your tooth and receded gums and creating a space to insert a donor collagen graft.
 Sutures are then used to secure everything in place.
 The main benefits of using donor tissue over using your own gum tissue are that it’s much less invasive, does not require a second surgical site, and offers better healing.

 Learn more about Gum Graft Donor Tissue Vs Own Tissue for Gum Recession here.

-Exposed tooth root treatment in San Diego
+Exposed tooth root treatment at San Diego Periodontics & Implant Dentistry

 If you have increased sensitivity to eating and drinking certain foods and beverages or you notice any other symptoms of an exposed tooth root, it’s important to seek treatment before it gets worse.
 San Diego Periodontics & Implant Dentistry specializes in treating receding gums, and our team of experienced professionals can explain all the options available for treatment, including gum grafts.